Pratik-Prakash-Sannakki/Plug-n-Predict_MLOps/README.md

 Demo - https://lr-houseprice.onrender.com

-Note- If the link doesn't give a quick response on click, copy and past it in a new tab and wait.
+*Note* - If the link doesn't give a quick response on click, copy and past it in a new tab and wait.
 It's a bit laggy on intially call but will work fine once the page loads up once.

 <br>